-If you’re looking for direct hiring jobs this 2014, Singapore is one of the most favorite of Filipinos and other people who seek jobs abroad.
-Not only it is close to home, starting salary in SG was around SG $1800 which would amount to 3 months of salary in the Philippines.
-Last July, that range increased to SG $2,200 That is why many Filipinos find employers in Singapore and leave their jobs here to earn more and give more for their families.
+If you’re looking for direct hiring jobs this 2015, Singapore is one of the most favorite of Filipinos and other people who seek jobs abroad.
+Not only it is close to home, starting salary would amount to 3 months of salary in the Philippines.
+Few months ago, salary range increased to SG $2,200 for S Pass while E Pass increased to SG $ 3,300.
+That is why many Filipinos find employers in Singapore and leave their jobs in the Philippines to earn more and give more for their families.

 How to find jobs in Singapore?

 How to get a job in Singapore?
 Filipinos usually find employers by going personally in Singapore and by submitting their resume online to SG’s job banks and reputable online job portals like Jobstreet SG and The Strait Times as it seems to be the most read newspaper in the Singapore.
 You can also find employers while in the Philippines especially if someone like a friend, colleague or relative referred you for a possible job related to your education attainment, work experience and skills.
 Pass your CV and resume to companies and employers at these trusted websites:

 Those sites are the most reliable and most trusted websites online where you can find direct hiring jobs in Singapore for Filipinos and find latest employers hiring.
 Some hardworking people also do both – job hunting in Singapore and applying online at the same time.
 Remember that Singapore still has priority with their citizens so it’s quite hard nowadays but never lose hope as a job will come for you if it’s really meant to be for you.

 The most effective tips are: submit your resume or CV online to many job openings related to your work experiences, degree, and skills even if you’re in the Philippines.
 The more you submit to companies, the more interviews you’ll attend and the more chance of getting hired easily.
 Some companies and employers would interview you via Skype or Google Hangout or any video calling mean they are using.